LLNL/csld/manual.rst

 The csld_main code takes two basic input files: **POSCAR** and **csld.in**.

 - The structure of the primitive cell in VASP 5 format.
 The file name is specified in the config file (POSCAR, see above).
 It's important to keep high precision in the structure file.
-We recommend using the **polaron_main** helper script to symmetrize your primitive cell
+We STRONGLY recommend using the **polaron_main** helper script to symmetrize your primitive cell

 ::

-  $ polaron_main --task primitive --prim your_input_POSCAR --tol 0.001 >POSCAR
+  $ polaron_main --task primitive_no_standardize --prim your_input_POSCAR --tol 0.001 >POSCAR

 - csld.in, the main configuration file containing essentially all the settings.